 - To set up a wireless network, you need a wireless router or wireless access point.
 You may need more than one access point to cover a larger area.

 - You will need to ensure your wi-fi network is secure and that the password is changed regularly.

 You may want to provide remote access to your network

 - For example, if employees work from home they can securely access files and folders wherever they are.

 - It is difficult to provide remote access to your data unless you have a network server or use cloud services.

 5. Getting online

 Decide what type of internet connection suits you best

-- Fibre optic connections are fast, reliable and available in many parts of the UK.
-You can purchase standard fibre optic broadband from a range of suppliers, such as BT.
+- Fibre optic connections are fast, reliable and are available in 99% of the UK.
+97% of the UK has access to superfast broadband (at least 30Mbps).
+You can purchase standard fibre optic broadband from a range of suppliers, including BT.

-- If fibre is not available in your area, you can use ADSL.
-This tends to be slower as it is delivered over a standard phone line.
+- If fibre broadband is not available in your area, you can still use ADSL.
+This tends to be slower as data is delivered over a standard phone line.